How to Look Less Tired: Quick and Easy At-Home Solutions

 Makeup can instantly refresh your face—especially when you focus on the features that tend to show tiredness first.

 • Puffy under-eyes are the first thing I notice in the mirror.
-I’ve tested seven puff-eye serums, and a few of them really helped reduce swelling and smooth out that crepey skin.
-(You can see which ones worked best on my under-eye serum review page.)
+I’ve tested seven puff-eye serums, and a few of them really helped reduce swelling and smooth out that crepey skin (you can see which ones worked best on my under-eye serum review page.
+If puffiness is your main issue, my full guide on how to reduce puffy eyes walks through causes, quick fixes, and longer-term solutions.

 • Eyeliner mistakes from your younger days can drag the eyes down.
 I switched to softer colors and lifting techniques that actually brighten my eyes instead of closing them off.
 These eyeliner tips for mature eyes show exactly how I do it now.